thinkverse/contributors/README.md

 ## Information 🤓

-For now it returns the first 30 results, excluding bots, that will be fixed in later versions.
+For now the public API only returns the first 30 results, including bots.

 ### Example 🤘